Microsoft Access: Timeline

-Microsoft released Access version 1.0 on November 13, 1992, and an Access 1.1 release in May 1993 to improve compatibility with other Microsoft products and to include the Access Basic programming language.
+Microsoft released Access version 1.0 on November 16, 1992, announcing its immediate availability at the fall Comdex trade show, and an Access 1.1 release in May 1993 to improve compatibility with other Microsoft products and to include the Access Basic programming language.

 With Access v2.0, Microsoft specified the minimum hardware requirements to be Microsoft Windows v3.1 with 4 MB of RAM required, 6 MB RAM recommended; 8 MB of available hard disk space required, 14 MB hard disk space recommended.
 The product shipped on seven 1.44 MB diskettes.
 The manual shows a 1994 copyright date.

-As a part of the Microsoft Office 4.3 Professional with Book Shelf, Microsoft Access 2.0 was included with first sample databases "NorthWind Trader" which covered every possible aspect of programming your own database.
+As a part of the Microsoft Office 4.3 Professional with Book Shelf, Microsoft Access 2.0 was included with first sample databases "NorthWind Trader" which covered every possible aspect of programming a database.
 The Northwind Traders sample first introduced the Main Switchboard features new to Access 2.0 for 1994.

-The photo of Andrew Fuller, record #2 of that sample database was the individual that presented and worked with Microsoft to provide such an outstanding example database.

 With Office 95, Microsoft Access 7.0 (a.k.a.
 "Access 95") became part of the Microsoft Office Professional Suite, joining Microsoft Excel, Word, and PowerPoint and transitioning from Access Basic to VBA.
 Since then, Microsoft has released new versions of Microsoft Access with each release of Microsoft Office.
-This includes Access 97 (version 8.0), Access 2000 (version 9.0), Access 2002 (version 10.0), Access 2003 (version 11.5), Access 2007 (version 12.0), Access 2010 (version 14.0), and Access 2013 (version 15.0).

-Versions 3.0 and 3.5 of Jet Database Engine (used by Access 7.0 and the later-released Access 97 respectively) had a critical issue which made these versions of Access unusable on a computer with more than 1 GB of memory.
+Versions 3.0 and 3.5 of Jet Database Engine (used by Access 7.0 and the later-released Access 97, respectively) had a critical issue which made these versions of Access unusable on a computer with more than 1 GB of memory.
 While Microsoft fixed this problem for Jet 3.5/Access 97 post-release, it never fixed the issue with Jet 3.0/Access 95.

 The native Access database format (the Jet MDB Database) has also evolved over the years.
 Formats include Access 1.0, 1.1, 2.0, 7.0, 97, 2000, 2002, and 2007.
 The most significant transition was from the Access 97 to the Access 2000 format; which is not backward compatible with earlier versions of Access.
 As of 2011, all newer versions of Access support the Access 2000 format.
 New features were added to the Access 2002 format which can be used by Access 2002, 2003, 2007, and 2010.